Quodatum/basex-node/README.md

 basex - a node.js Basex client
 ===========================

 This is BaseX client for node.js.
+Currently this client has minimal functionality.
-BaseX is an XML database http://basex.org/ High-performance database storage with text, attribute, full-text and path indexes.
+(BaseX)[http://basex.org/] is an XML database.
+* High-performance database storage with text, attribute, full-text and path indexes.
-Efficient support of the W3C XPath/XQuery Recommendations and Full Text and Update Extensions.
+* Efficient support of the W3C XPath/XQuery Recommendations
-Currently minimal functionality.
+* Full Text search and Update Extensions.

 ## Installing BaseX
 1. Download from http://basex.org/products/download/all-downloads/